wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 **[A.2.p1.5]** Assume you have 20 tasks to execute on a multi-core computer, where each task runs in 1 second on a core.
 By what factor is the overall execution time reduced when going from 4 to 8 cores?
-(You can double-check your answer in simulation).
+You can double-check your answer in simulation.
 <div class="ui accordion fluid">
   <div class="title">
     <i class="dropdown icon"></i>